FarmonApp/FarmOn-Coding-Challenge/README.md

 ## Option 2: Frontend Developer
 ### Objective
 Develop a functional and useful UI that can integrate with FarmOn's system.
-The UI should should present the data provided by the API endpoint `GET /parcels/{field_id}`.
+The UI should should present the data provided by the API endpoint `GET http://localhost:8080/parcels/{parcel_id}`.
+There are two sample datasets (parcel_id 1 and 2) available.

 ### Background
 This is one of the core features of FarmOn's system.
 The UI should at a glance show how the field has been doing over the years.